Menu

 Statement of Intent

-At St. Leonard's Primary, a high-quality geography education inspires children to develop curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
+At St. Leonard's C of E Primary School, a high-quality geography education inspires children to develop curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 Teaching equips them with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
-As they progress, our children's growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
+As they progress, our children's growing knowledge about their local/wider area and different areas of the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 Geographical knowledge, understanding and skills provide the framework and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.

 Geography Useful Information